 They fell behind again Saturday.
 No. 11 Arizona State’s conference season hope looked to be slipping away.
 Could the rankings and 12-0 start all be a fluke?
 Many in the arena feared the answer to that question.
 Those on the court, though, didn’t waiver.

-“I mean we got great leadership on the team,” ASU senior guard Shannon Evans said after the Sun Devils’ 77-75 victory.
+“I mean we got great leadership on the team,” ASU senior guard Shannon Evans said after scoring 22 points on 7-11 shooting in the Sun Devils’ 77-75 victory.
 “So, we just kind of answered the bell when we said ‘pick it up guys, let’s really try to wake up.”

 Coming out of the locker room, ASU (14-3, 2-3 Pac-12) was lifeless.
 Oregon State (10-7, 2-3) started the second half hitting on all cylinders.
 A trio of three-pointers and five free throws paved the way as the Beavers rolled out a 15-3 run to start the half.

 Arizona State has come back from deficits before.
 Xavier, Kansas and Vanderbilt have all fallen victim to the Devils come from behind runs, or bursts.

 In Pac-12 play, players and coaches alike have been waiting for some of ASU’s non-conference fire to ignite again.
 And with 11:32 left on the clock Saturday, it was still dormant.

 Down 57-44, the Devils lit the match.
 ASU went on a 11-0 run capped off when Evans drove to the hole and kicked it to the corner for wide-open Kodi Justice.
 Bucket.